andrejonasson/dynamic-coattention-network-plus/README.md

 ### Dynamic Coattention Network Plus (DCN+)

-DCN+ encoder combines the question and passage using a dot-product based coattention mechanism, similar to the Transformer Network.
+DCN+ encoder combines the question and passage using a dot-product based coattention mechanism, similar to the attention in the Transformer Network, Vaswani et al (2017).
 The decoder is application specific, specifically made for finding an answer span within a passage, it uses an iterative mechanism for recovering from local minima.
 Instead of a mixed objective the implementation uses cross entropy like the vanilla DCN.

 <img src="encoder.png">